reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

     }
 ```

 Almost there!
 We're fetching initial notifications via RTK Query, tracking read status on the client side, and we've got the infrastructure set up to force new notifications via a websocket.
+But, **if we click "Refresh Notifications" now, it will throw an error - we don't have the websocket handling implemented yet!**

-Now we can implement the actual streaming updates logic.
+So, let's implement the actual streaming updates logic.

 #### Implementing Streaming Updates